Catherine Connoly

 That's performance now.

-With TV, things need to be edited and presented in a certain way so that it fits the language of television.
+But the format of television does not allow for that.
+With TV things need to be edited and presented in a certain way so that it fits the language of television.

-And again, like I'm not blaming anybody there, going someone stopped me from making the TV that I want to make.
+This language that isn't really relevant anymore but we still do it.
+And again, like I'm not blaming anybody there going someone stopped me from making the TV that I want to make.

 No, it's TV is a format and if you want to make television you have to stick to a format.

-I mean it was it's my production company that made the TV show, so I'm choosing to make something within the television format because it's been commissioned as a piece of television.
+I mean it was it's my production company that made the TV show so I'm I'm choosing to make something within the television format because it's been commissioned as a piece of television and I try my best to challenge those boundaries and create something that's fucking post-television.

-But even my production company is called Conla's Well,
+But even my production company is called Conla's Well

 and Conla's Well is it's the well of wisdom.